Sharon Kinne: Patricia Jones

-Suspicious of the identity of the unknown woman based on the carpoolers' general description, Walter called Sharon and asked if she had seen or spoken to his wife.
+Suspicious of the identity of the woman based on the carpoolers' general description, Walter called Sharon and asked if she had seen or spoken to his wife.
 Sharon allowed that she had, indeed, seen Patricia that day; she had met her to tell her about Walter's affair.
-According to Sharon, she last saw Patricia where she dropped her off near the Jones house, speaking to an unknown man in a green 1957 Ford.
+According to Sharon, she last saw Patricia where she dropped her off near the Jones residence, speaking to an unknown man in a green 1957 Ford.

-Based on Sharon's admission over the phone, Walter met with her late Friday evening and insisted she give him more details about where his wife was; he later admitted to going so far as to hold a key to her throat threateningly.
+Based on her admission over the phone, Walter met with Sharon late Friday evening and insisted she give him more details about his wife's whereabouts; he later admitted to going so far as to hold a key to her throat threateningly.
 Sharon's response was, after leaving Walter, to call Boldizs and ask him to help her search for Patricia.
-Shortly before midnight, within hours of Sharon's conversation with Walter, she and Boldizs found the body of a woman in a secluded area approximately one mile outside of Independence.
+Shortly before midnight, within hours of her conversation with Walter, Sharon and Boldizs discovered the body of a woman in a secluded area approximately one mile outside of Independence.
 According to Boldizs, he had been the one to suggest searching the area in which they encountered the body; it was a spot to which they had often gone on dates before.

-The body, dressed in a black sweater and yellow skirt, was soon identified as the missing Patricia Jones.
+The body, dressed in a black sweater and yellow skirt, was soon identified as Patricia's.
 She had been shot four times by a .22 caliber pistol.
-Although the fatal wound was a shot to Patricia's head, entering near her mouth on an upward trajectory, she also had one through and through bullet wound to her abdomen and two penetrating gunshot wounds to her shoulders on a downward trajectory through her body.
+Although the fatal wound was a shot to her head, entering near her mouth on an upward trajectory, she also had one through-and-through bullet wound to her abdomen and two penetrating gunshot wounds to her shoulders on a downward trajectory through her body.
 Powder burns on the hemline of her skirt, which had been raised to her waist, indicated that the gun had been fired from close range at least once.
 Initial reports and investigation placed Patricia's time of death at approximately 9 p.m. on May 27.
 She was buried on May 31.